NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation: Results

 \subsubsection{RCA Dataset}

-\paragraph{3D reconstruction results} Figure~\ref{visual_recon_rca} illustrates 5 RCA examples of 3D coronary tree reconstruction at a binarisation threshold of $0.5$ by our NeCA model, NeCA (90$\degree$), and 3D U-Net model, with the corresponding ground truth for each case.
-It shows that all three models can successfully perform satisfying 3D RCA reconstruction, but our NeCA model sometimes produce more outliers around the vessels.
+\paragraph{3D Reconstruction Results} Figure~\ref{visual_recon_rca} illustrates five RCA examples of 3D coronary tree reconstruction using our NeCA model, NeCA (90$\degree$), and 3D U-Net model, along with the corresponding ground truth for each case.
+The results show that all three models can successfully perform satisfactory 3D RCA reconstruction.

-\paragraph{Comparison between 3D reconstruction and ground truth} We additionally show five 3D RCA reconstruction results by a binarisation threshold of $0.5$ with the corresponding ground truth in the same 3D space in terms of our NeCA model, NeCA (90$\degree$), and 3D U-Net model, as depicted in Fig.~\ref{visual_combine_rca_1}.
-These figures again illustrate that our NeCA model sometimes generate more outliers around the reconstructed vessels.
-However, apart from the outlier, our NeCA model demonstrates better reconstruction overlap than 3D U-Net model.
+\paragraph{Comparison Between 3D Reconstruction and Ground Truth} We additionally compare the 3D RCA reconstruction results using the NeCA, NeCA (90$\degree$), and 3D U-Net model with the corresponding ground truth in the same 3D space, as illustrated in Figure~\ref{visual_combine_rca_1}.
+These figures show that our NeCA model demonstrates better reconstruction overlap than the 3D U-Net model.